ralacher/mssql-mcp/README.md

 - `MCP_SERVER_NAME` (mcp-database-assistant)
 - `MCP_SERVER_VERSION` (1.0.0)

 These can be set in your environment or injected at container runtime.
-If not set, the server will use values from `src/config.json`.

 ## Building and Running with Docker